Atulvermaon18/RASA_CHATBOT/data/nlu_data.md

 - hello robot

 ## intent:thank
+- thanks
+- thanks
+- thanks
+- thanks
+- thanks
+- thanks
-- Thanks
+- thanks
 - Thank you
+- Thank you
+- Thank you
+- Thank you
+- Thank you
+- Thank you
 - Thank you so much
-- Thanks bot
+- thanks bot
-- Thanks for that
+- thanks for that
 - cheers
 - cheers bro
 - ok thanks!